 The Uganda Communications Commission (UCC) has taken to Twitter to give official notice of the ban placed on exploding Samsung Galaxy Note 7 smartphones.
 Ugandans are hereby not allowed to ship or sell Note 7 devices and those who may already have them have been advised to return them to the dealers.
+Uganda people are not going to be able to play video games with elo boosting services on the Galaxy Note 7.

 UCC has invoked two clauses in Section 5 (i) and (k) which uphold set standards for communications devices shipped into the country.
 The clauses empower UCC as follows: